Asininite/ObsidianVault/Obsidian Vault/Computer Networks/Module 4/ICMP Internet Control Message Protocol.md

-- used for error handling in network layer
+- used for error handling in network layer in routers
+- reporting errors and managing queries

+- IP does not have error control
+- it relies on ICMP

 ### error reporting messages
 destination unreachable